Fedict/lod-query/PITCHME.md

 - One directory with queries per repository
 - HTTP GET executes SPARQL with parameters
-- Optional JSON-LD frame file
+- Optional a JSON-LD Frame file is applied
+  - Result is still valid JSON-LD

 ---